The world of professional accounting is bigger than you might think – there is no one answer to the question “What does a CPA do?”

-Here are a few examples of the positions open to accountants:
+Here are a few examples of the positions open to CPAs:

-These are the detectives of the finance world.
-They track and analyse data to find missing funds, trace illegal business activities and identify fraud, such as ecommerce scams or terrorism.
-It’s a challenging and exciting field that could take you anywhere.
+The detectives of the finance world.
+They track and analyse data to find missing funds, trace illegal business activites and identify fraud.
+It’s a chellening and exciting field that could take you anywhere.

-Takes a “green” approach to making money and finds ways to ensure a company is environmentally responsible and profitable.
-You will be able to enjoy great professional rewards and know you’re helping the planet too.
+Takes a ‘green’ approach to making money and finds ways to ensure a company is environmentally responsible and profitable.
+They enjoy great professional rewards while helping the planet.

 International accounting specialist

-An international accounting specialist is part of a network of professionals helping manage cross-border transactions, global trade agreements and overseas investments.
-It’s fast-paced and ever-changing.
-So get ready to pack your bags!
+Part of a network of professionals helping manage cross-border transactions, global trade agreements and overseas investments.
+A great career if you like your work fast-paced and ever-changing.

 Accounting risk analyst

-Every business faces unique opportunities, market dangers and competition.
-Risk analysts identify any strategic and operational risks, plus, provide the necessary solutions to help an organisation cope.
+Risk analysts identify any strategic and operational risks.
+Plus, provide the necessary solutions to help an organisation cope.
 You’ll need exceptional analytical skills and the ability to perform under pressure.

-Big 4 associates are accounting all-rounders who manage a range of accounts.
-Graduates who work for the Big 4 accounting firms are mentored by some of the most experienced accountants in the industry, and look after a variety of organisations.
-Scoring this role will make you the envy of fellow graduates.
+All-rounders who manage a range of accounts.
+Graduates who work for the major accounting firms are mentored by some of the most expereinced accountants in the industry and look after a variety of organisations.

 Strategic procurement manager